timc3/dotfiles/README.rst

     cd .dotfiles/files/
     ruby install.rb

-This should symlink the files into your home directory and then you can use them
+This should symlink the files into your home directory and then you can use them.

+There is also a requirements.pip for installing requirements.
+Pip is added so we can easily do an upgrade.